Remote Configuration

 In the dialog that pops up you'll be able to delete the rule that sealed this package.

 Note that in principle it's possible that more than one rule defines that a certain package will be sealed.
-For example, you may first have defined to fix ejs@2.7.4 in a particular project.
-Then, after encountering the same vulnerable package in a different project, you may have defined the a global rule fixing all instances of ejs@2.7.4.
-This means that there are actually two distinct rules that specify that ejs@2.7.4 from the first project must be remediated.
+For example, you may first have defined to fix [email protected] in a particular project.
+Then, after encountering the same vulnerable package in a different project, you may have defined the a global rule fixing all instances of [email protected].
+This means that there are actually two distinct rules that specify that [email protected] from the first project must be remediated.
 If that is the situation, you will see more than one rule in the unseal dialog, and you will be able to select if and what rules to delete.